adamhenrycallister/Undocumented-Illegal/README.md

 "ILLEGAL IMMIGRANTS"
 "ILLEGAL IMMIGRATION"

-SurveyData.csv -- data from survey testing effect of using the term "undocumented immigrant" as compared to the term "illegal immigrant" on people's views on immigration policy
+SurveyData.csv -- data from a survey experiment where people were randomly assigned to answer questions about their views on immigration policies described using either the term "illegal immigrant" or the term "undocumented immigrant"